Replacing a kitchen sink is easy; however, it can be a lengthy job.

 Don’t worry.
 We’re here to aid you on your way. 🤗

 What Is the Average Time to Replace a Kitchen Sink?

-On average, for an ordinary sink of 80cm by 55cm by 20cm, it will be installed by a professional between 1 and 2 hours.
+On average, an ordinary sink of 80cm by 55cm by 20cm will be installed by a professional between 1 and 2 hours.

 However, many elements are involved in this particular task.

-For instance, how easily the old sink can be taken away, how much work it will take to fix this hole, and if the pipes require to be replaced too.
+For instance, how easily the old sink can be removed, how much work it will take to fix this hole, and if the pipes must be replaced too.